 Because they are considered rare and typically manifest with heterogeneous symptoms similar to those of other more common diseases, ATTRm and ATTRwt amyloidosis can be difficult to diagnose.
 Unexplained sensorimotor neuropathy or autonomic symptoms, such as orthostasis, erectile dysfunction, sweating abnormalities, and diarrhea, may lead to many lengthy and unfocused medical evaluations before amyloid is discovered.
 Depending on the mutation, patients with ATTR-CM show common signs and symptoms of HF, such as dyspnea, orthopnea, paroxysmal nocturnal dyspnea, edema, fatigue, exercise intolerance, dizziness/syncope, palpitations, electrical conduction abnormalities, and arrhythmias.

-Therefore, ATTR-CM is sometimes mistakenly diagnosed as hypertrophic cardiomyopathy13 or as generic, undifferentiated heart failure with preserved ejection fraction rather than as amyloidosis.12
+Therefore, ATTR-CM is sometimes mistakenly diagnosed as hypertrophic cardiomyopathy or as generic, undifferentiated HFpEF rather than as amyloidosis.

-It is significant that in addition to symptoms of cardiomyopathy, other systemic phenotypes such as polyneuropathy and gastrointestinal disorders may be present.
-Because of the age-dependent development of ATTR-CM, many patients have true comorbid conditions including hypertension, diabetes mellitus, ischemic heart disease, or aortic stenosis (particularly low flow-low gradient) before amyloidosis develops.
+It is significant that in addition to symptoms of CM, other systemic phenotypes such as PN and GI disorders may be present.
+Because of the age-dependent development of ATTR-CM, many patients have true comorbid conditions including hypertension, diabetes, ischemic heart disease, and/or aortic stenosis (particularly low flow-low gradient) before amyloidosis develops.
 In this context, a high degree of clinical suspicion is necessary to identify incident ATTR-CM.